-Illustrative example of disclosure standards for intellectual property (trademark or copyright) requests
+Disclosure standards for intellectual property (trademark or copyright) requests

-Policy Purposes
+Policy

 By facilitating direct communication among Requestors, Service Providers, and Customers, this policy serves the public interest and seeks to strike an appropriate balance among the interests of all parties concerned.
 It aims to provide requestors a higher degree of certainty and predictability as to if, when and how they could obtain what level of disclosure; to preserve for service providers a sufficient degree of flexibility and discretion in acting upon requests for disclosure; and to include reasonable safeguards and procedures to protect the legitimate interests of customers of accredited proxy/privacy service providers.